metaperl/binary-martingale/hacked.md

 # How was I found?

-So it is clear that I was hacked.
-I still recall logging into my Windows VPS and seeing someone moving the mouse around and then I began to move the mouse around as well... imagine that - almost like walking in on a thief who has robbed your home, virtual style.
+I still recall logging into my
+Windows VPS and seeing someone moving the mouse around and then I began to move the mouse around as well... imagine that - almost like walking in on a thief who has robbed your home, virtual style.

-But anyway, I don't know the full details but can only guess:
+I don't know how the hacker did his dirty deed.
+But I can only guess:

-I sent this message sent to a Discord channel
+The hack occurred a few hours after I sent this message sent to a Discord channel
 > I sent bitcoin from my Exodus wallet 2 hours ago and it still has not arrived at Bittrex.
 It shows as pending with 0/2 confirmations there... why is it taking so long... here is the transaction - https://blockchain.info/tx/a18f06e5f59b5b3840c208e22c5007a7ecc643ccb58ab865166498a2d8810876
 (i'm trying to get into this IOP trade and good ol' bitcoin is taking it's jolly sweet time going from point A to point B)